 Preschool education may also be organized at a home of a preschool teacher and a preschool teacher assistant employed at a kindergarten, or at a home of a private preschool teacher.
-Private preschool teachers shall meet the same requirements as preschool teachers, preschool teacher assistants or counsellors at public kindergartens and they shall register with the Ministry of education.
+Private preschool teachers shall meet the same requirements as preschool teachers, preschool teacher assistants or counsellors at public kindergartens and they shall register with the ministry responsible for education.

 Childcare services may also be provided by childminders.
 Childminder do not need to teach Kindergarten curriculum, but have to be qualified to take care of children.
-They too, register with the Ministry of education to provide individual inhome care.
+They too, register with the ministry responsible for education to provide individual in-home care.
 Childminders may organise care at their homes, but for not more than six children.
 The number of registered home-based child-minders continues to rise, among other, because of scarce places in public kindergartens.
-In June 2019, there were 319 registered child-minders.
+In the 2021/2022 school year, there were 331 registered child minders.